Liquidation is a formal insolvency process in which a liquidator is appointed to 'wind up' the affairs of a limited company.

 In both cases, liquidation is a consequence of being insolvent and having no realistic prospect of a viable business going forward – thus ruling out other formal insolvency procedures such as administration.

 A CVL is a voluntary process but one that is essentially an admission on the part of a company’s directors that their business is no longer sustainable and is in fact insolvent.

 An MVL is quite different and it can function as a way for cash to be generated through the voluntary liquidation of a particular company.
 However, an MVL can only be pursued when a business is solvent and able to meet its liabilities.
 If your business is unable to pay its debts, a CVL is the only form of voluntary liquidation available as an option.

 An MVL is a means through which a company might be voluntarily liquidated to close a company in a tax-efficient manner.
 Often this will be when the directors of a group of companies decide that a particular aspect of their operation should be discontinued and liquidated despite its being solvent and viable.

 But entering a Creditor’s Voluntary Liquidation can also be beneficial for a company and its directors.
-Among the main advantages of entering a CVL rather than waiting to be forced into liquidation are that a company can prepare more thoroughly for what the future might bring and directors are considerably less likely to stand accused of acting improperly.
+Among the main advantages of entering a CVL rather than waiting to be forced into liquidation are that a company can prepare more thoroughly for what the future might bring and staff redundany procedures can commence more quickly.